kitplummer/modsofengent/msee_culture.md

 Change is hard.
 But, it must be managed, proactively, in order for any enterprise to be able to manage against it.
 Deep dependencies and concrete processes can cripple an organization as requirements and inputs change upstream.

 Diversity is complex.
 However diversity is the attribute that can help an organization’s culture towards not only being change tolerant, but change-driven.
 It is extremely critical that the culture stay diverse, open and willing to share knowledge and experience, and not inflexible to operating boundaries.
 While diversity is good, this does not imply that functions within the organization can avoid specialization and a learning path required to master any given domain.
 Also while diversity does imply breadth the distribution of an organizations skills can not be applied serially or in sequence - which create intermediate walls and barriers for progress.
-While matrix organizational (NOTE:  Matrix organizational structure as defined by the Education Portal: http://education-portal.com/academy/lesson/matrix-organizational-structure-advantages-disadvantages-examples.html#lesson
-) design can help, it isn’t necessarily the only answer.
+While a matrix organizational[^culture1] design can help, it isn’t necessarily the only answer.
 The most important ideal is that the right collection of skills are applied at the appropriate times - and not just for the sake of diversity.

 ## Software is Never Complete (Sort of)

-While Fred Brooks, of The Mythical Man-Month fame, opined that software should only change up to a point otherwise it will never be finished (NOTE:  http://en.wikipedia.org/wiki/The_Mythical_Man-Month#Code_freeze_and_system_versioning) and that code freezes are a must, it is difficult to apply this thought across the board to modern software.
+While Fred Brooks, of The Mythical Man-Month fame, opined that software should only change up to a point otherwise it will never be finished[^culture2] and that code freezes are a must, it is difficult to apply this thought across the board to modern software.
 This is even more true given the shift to components and frameworks where dependency are more externalized.
 That said, it isn’t difficult to imagine libraries whose functionality is solidified to the point where there is no more change possible.
 Also, it is possible for applications to be retired, or intentionally have a short/specified lifetime.
 In fact, the notion that applications should be shelved when their cost to operate exceeds their usefulness, or cost to re-implement with modern tools and methods should be acceptable.
 The ability to manage against these types of change requires an inherent acceptance of change, from the top leadership layers to development and operations teams.

 [...]

 ## Definition of Terms:

 ## Open